Find Affordable College Courses

 Lubbock, TX

-Texas Tech University ranked #7 on this year’s Best Electrical Engineering Schools in Texas list.
-Texas Tech is a very large public school located in the city of Lubbock.
+Texas Tech University landed the #7 spot in the 2023 rankings for the best electrical engineering programs.
+Texas Tech is a fairly large public school located in the large city of Lubbock.

 The average amount in student loans that EE majors at Texas Tech take out is $30,250.